vityavv/awesome-youtube/README.md

 ### 🛠 DIY

 - [EvanAndKatelyn](https://www.youtube.com/channel/UCUuMYw2l2UeWyTGYixYfRCA) create some really nice and comfy content as they go about fixing up their house and making art to fill it with.
+- [kipkay](https://www.youtube.com/channel/UCzNAswnSN0rZy79clU-DRPg) has a large back-catalog of different projects people can make and use.

 ### 💸 Economics